-FORGET tries to infer information about the previous dictionary state from the forgotten word, which is not always possible.
-In consequence, FORGET is guaranteed to restore the state of name space, but not necessarily the state of dictionary.
+FORGET name tries to infer information about the previous dictionary state from the forgotten word, edit whichname; this is not always possible.
+InAs a consequence, FORGET is guaranteed to restore the state of name space, but not necessarily the state of dictionary.name removes name and all following words in the name space.